-Category B projects are projects which have potential environmental effects that can likely be mitigated.
-These projects (listed in section 4 of the Electricity Projects Regulation) are subject to the Environmental Assessment Act, but proponents of these projects are not required to prepare an individual EA on the condition that they complete the Environmental Screening Process (set out in Part B of this Guide) or if a project is subject to a Class EA, to follow the Class EA process.
+Category B projects are projects that have potential environmental effects that can likely be mitigated.
+These projects (listed in sections 9 and 10 of the Comprehensive EA Projects Regulation) are subject to the Environmental Assessment Act, but proponents of these projects are not required to prepare comprehensive EA on the condition that they complete the Environmental Screening Process (set out in Part B of this Guide).
+If a Class EA applies to a Category B project (i.e. Class EA for Waterpower Projects or Class EA for Transmission Facilities), the proponent must proceed in accordance with the Class EA.
 There are provisions in the Environmental Screening Process to elevate projects from Category B to Category C.

 Category C projects are major projects with known significant environmental effects.
-These projects require an individual EA.
-For more information on the steps required to conduct an individual EA, contact the Director of the Environmental Assessment Branch (EAB) at the address provided in the Introduction section above.
+These projects require a comprehensive EA.
+For more information on the steps required to conduct a comprehensive EA, contact the Director of the Environmental Assessment Branch (EAB) at the address provided in the Introduction section above.